mars-sim/mars-sim/README.md

 3. Set `JAVA_HOME` to a JRE or JDK's destination such as `C:\Program Files\Java\jdk-11.0.3` or `C:\Program Files\Java\jre-11.0.3`.

-3. Add `%JAVA_HOME%;%JAVA_HOME%\bin;` to `PATH`
+4. Add `%JAVA_HOME%;%JAVA_HOME%\bin;` to `PATH`
  ```
 Note 3 : The BEST approach is to enable only one Java build (such as Java 11.0.3)
 inside `PATH` and remove all other folders referencing other java versions/builds.
  ```
-4. Remove any path similar to `C:\ProgramData\Oracle\Java\javapath;`  in `PATH` variable.
+5. Remove any path similar to `C:\ProgramData\Oracle\Java\javapath;`  in `PATH` variable.
 It can interfere with the correct version of Java that you would like to use.
  ```
 Note 4 : Depending on the order of precedence in Path variable,
 `C:\ProgramData\Oracle\Java\javapath` can load the undesired version of jre/jdk,
 instead of the java version you prefer.
  ```
-5. To test the version of Java that your machine is using, type "java -version" in a command prompt window.
+6. To test the version of Java that your machine is using, type "java -version" in a command prompt window.

-6. To check if a particular official version of Java is being *enabled*, start **Java Control Panel** in Windows's Control Panel as follows :
+7. To check if a particular official version of Java is being *enabled*, start **Java Control Panel** in Windows's Control Panel as follows :

- a.
+-a.
 Move your mouse to the magnifier icon (the 2nd icon from the left) on win 10 task bar.
- b.
+-b.
 Type `Configure Java`
- c.
-Hover your mouse over the `Configure Java` and click to start the `Java Control Panel`
+-c.
+Hover your mouse over the `Configure Java` and click to start the `Java Control Panel` -d.
- d.
 Click on `Java` tab on top.
- e.
+-e.
 Click on `View` button to open up another panel window.
- f.
+-f.
 Click on the checkbox on the `Enable` column to enable or disable any official Oracle versions of Java you might have installed in the past.
  ```
 Note 5. each row shows multiple versions of Java shown such as 1.8.0_211 and 1.10.0_1_1.
 Unfornately, it only tracks the official Oracle versions.
 If you install any dozens of